Opentrons/Protocols/protocols/5dcd88/README.md

 ## Description
 This protocol preps a 96 well plate with barcoded, amplified sample.
 Ultimately, barcoded samples are pooled into a final 1.5mL tube.

 Water and mastermix are added to samples, after which an incubation period follows with subsequent temperature changes.
 User will load a new PCR plate onto the temperature module for the final sample collecting.
 User will also pull the sample plate from the deck after the second barcode mastermix is added to barcode samples.
 After another incubation period with subsequent temperature changes, samples are pooled.
 The protocol will automatically pause for all steps requiring user intervention.

 Explanation of complex parameters below:
 * `Number of Samples`: Specify the number of samples for this run
 * `P20 Multi-Channel Mount`: Specify which mount (left or right) to host the P20 Multi-Channel Pipette.
+* `Park Tips?`: Specify whether or not you would like to park tips for this run
 * `P300 Multi-Channel Mount`: Specify which mount (left or right) to host the P300 Multi-Channel

 ---